Building a multi-energy company

 We are also developing:

-In the solar sector, we are working on multiple projects across the UK amounting to 600MW of power.
 We are also developing our distributed generation business, working with businesses to adapt their sites to generate their own electricity using photovoltaic panels.